loic-p/Juna/README.md

  | |__| | |_| | | | | (_| |
   \____/ \__,_|_| |_|\__,_|
 ```
-Juna is an old school project that I wrote for my lambda calculus class (taught
+Juna is a school project that I wrote for my lambda calculus class (taught
 by Didier Rémy, François Pottier and Yann Régis-Gianas) for my masters, in 2018.

 Juna is a compiler for a call-by-value lambda calculus with a type system that